USFWS/fwspp/README.md

 ### USFWS property types

 The `find_fws` function gives you a `ptype` argument to search for several USFWS property types.
-The most common property type is the National Wildlife Refuge (NWR), but other options include Waterfowl Production Areas (WPA), Wildlife Management Areas (WMA), National Fish Hatcheries (NFH), Wildlife Management Areas (WMA), and Farm Service Agency indices (FSA).
-The default is to search only for NWRs (`ptype = "NWR"`), but you can specify multiple options as illustrated in the last example above.
+The most common and default property type is the National Wildlife Refuge (NWR), but other options include Waterfowl Production Areas (WPA), Wildlife Management Areas (WMA), National Fish Hatcheries (NFH), Wildlife Management Areas (WMA), and Farm Service Agency indices (FSA).
+You can specify multiple options as illustrated in the last example above.

 Step 2 - Boundary, scrubbing, and taxonomic decisions
 -----------------------------------------------------

 ### Boundary options

 We offer two options for querying the boundaries of refuges and other USFWS properties via the `bnd` argument to the `fws_occ` function.
-The default `bnd = "admin"` option queries those lands and waters **administered by the USFWS** in North America, U.S. Trust Territories and Possessions.
+The default `bnd = "admin"` queries those lands and waters **administered** by the USFWS in North America, U.S. Trust Territories and Possessions.
 It may also include inholdings that are not administered by the USFWS.
 The primary source for this information is the USFWS Realty program.
 See <https://ecos.fws.gov/ServCat/Reference/Profile/82894> for more information.
-Using `bnd = "acq"` queries the external boundaries of lands and waters that are **approved for acquisition by the USFWS** in North America, U.S. Trust Territories and Possessions.
-The primary source for this information is the USFWS Realty program.
+Using `bnd = "acq"` queries the external boundaries of lands and waters that are **approved for acquisition** by the USFWS in North America, U.S. Trust Territories and Possessions.
 See <https://ecos.fws.gov/ServCat/Reference/Profile/82893> for more information.

 ### Scrubbing options

-By default, we scrub a lot of records (`scrub = "strict"`).
+By default, we scrub **a lot** of records (`scrub = "strict"`).
 Specifically, we endeavor to retain, for a given geometry, a single record for each species.
 We attempt to preferentially retain observations with a URL that best substantiates the observation (i.e., the "best" evidence).
 We rank evidence in the following order: (1) URL to observation with media (photo, audio, video) or the media itself, (2) URL to the observation in the original collection, (3) URL of the collection, with catalog number, or (4) URL of the institution housing the collection.
 We do not retain any records for which evidence was not available (i.e., no associated collection or catalog number).
 We optionally offer a less restrictive scrubbing option (`scrub = "moderate"`) that attempts only to eliminate records sharing the same catalog number and redundant observations (i.e., multiple individuals of the same species recorded on the same date at a single location).
 Users can also disable scrubbing altogether (`scrub = "none"`).

 ### Taxonomy

-By default (`taxonomy = TRUE`), we attempt to check the validity of scientific names against the [Integrated Taxonomic Information System (ITIS)](http://www.itis.gov).
+By default (`taxonomy = TRUE`), we attempt to validate scientific names against the [Integrated Taxonomic Information System (ITIS)](http://www.itis.gov).
 It does this not by connecting to ITIS directly, but by requesting information from a REST web service maintained by the National Park Service (NPS) as part of their [NPSpecies database](https://irma.nps.gov/npspecies).
-Note that this means if taxonomy information is requested, and an ITIS match found, the scientific name will be converted to the "accepted" ITIS scientific name, and the corresponding ITIS Taxonomic Serial Number, common names, NPS-specific taxon code, and a general organism "category" (e.g., Mammals, Birds, Fungi) designated by the NPS are returned.
+Note that this means if taxonomy information is requested, and an ITIS match found, the scientific name will be converted to the "accepted" ITIS scientific name (if it wasn't already), and the corresponding ITIS Taxonomic Serial Number, common names, NPS-specific taxon code, and a general taxa "category" (e.g., Mammals, Birds, Fungi) designated by the NPS are returned.
 Modifications to observation taxonomy can be suppressed with `taxonomy = FALSE`.

 ### Other options

-By default, the `fws_occ` function makes the query using the actual property boundary.
-However, the `buffer` argument provides the user a chance to query occurrence records within the property boundary and a customizable buffer (in kilometers) around the property.
+By default, the `fws_occ` function makes the query using the actual property boundary, either administrative or acquisition.
+However, the `buffer` argument provides the option to expand the query of occurrence records beyond the property boundary into a user-specified buffer (in kilometers).
 This may be useful for very small properties in which species observations in the adjacent areas may provide a good indication of what is present, or expected to be present, within the boundary.
+By design, `fws_occ` generates a lot of messaging as properties are processed; we like to see that things are moving along.
+If this annoys you, specify `verbose = FALSE` and enjoy a very slowly updating progress bar and limited messaging.

 Step 3 - Run the query
 ----------------------

-With USFWS properties and query options identified, all that's left is to run the `fws_occ` function, passing the object containing the properties to query generated by `find_fws` and specifiying any changes from the defaults to the `bnd`, `buffer`, `scrub`, `taxonomy`, and `verbose` options.
+With USFWS properties and query options identified, all that's left is to run the `fws_occ` function, passing the object containing the properties to query generated by `find_fws` and specifying any changes from the defaults to the `bnd`, `buffer`, `scrub`, `taxonomy`, and `verbose` options.

 Some examples: